jackrusher/dotemacs/README.md

 to `s-enter` and `s-shift-enter` respectively.
 In most cases the evaluated code will flash momentarily to indicate the scope in which the evaluation occurred.
-Also, short documentation for the current function should be visible in the mini-buffer and `C-c d` should pop up further docs on the symbol at point.
+Also, short documentation for the current function should be visible in the mini-buffer and `C-c C-d d` should pop up further docs on the symbol at point.

+You can also jump to the definition of the current function or macro using `M-.` and return from the definition with `M-,`.

 ## RESOURCES

 Watch this video on
 [Expand region](https://github.com/emacsmirror/expand-region).
 This is a feature every code editor should have.
-In this configuration, it's bound to `s-1` and "contract-region" is bound to `s-2`.
+In this configuration, it's bound to `s-1` and "contract-region" is bound to `s-2`, which allows one to press `s-1` repeatedly without concern for overshooting the intended selection because it's easy to contract if we go to far.

 If one intends to hack clojure, Common Lisp, scheme or elisp, it would be wise to get to know